saucelabs/sauce-docs/docs/mobile-apps/features/device-vitals.md

 ## Using Device Vitals on Real Devices

-Device Vitals is enabled by default if you have the instrumentation feature enabled.
+By default, Device Vitals is enabled if the instrumentation feature is enabled.
 If Instrumentation is disabled, follow the steps below to enable it:

 1. On Sauce Labs, click **Live** > **Mobile App**.